jonporterjones/ml-serving-poc/README.md

 This document won't explain AWS authentication and IAM permissions in great detail, the profile specified in the deploy statement will identify the account, region, and permissions used for the deploy operation.

+### Environment Variables

+The lambda function code uses 2 environment variables BUCKET_NAME_MODEL
+FILE_NAME_MODEL
+These need to be set on the workstation doing the deployment and they will be copied into the CFN stack and used in the execution to download the model.

 ### Deploy Resources:

 demo_app/demo_app_stack contains the actual CloudFormation stack.